TomasLinhart/SwiftGtk/README.md

 ## Dependencies

-You need to have Swift 2.2 or higher installed on your computer (tested with build from 25.01.2016) and depending on your platform you need to install Gtk+3.
+You need to have Swift 3.0 or higher installed on your computer (tested with 3.0.2 bundled with Xcode 8.2.1) and depending on your platform you need to install Gtk+3.
 On Mac OS X you also build the project with Xcode.

 ### Mac OS X